There are no current health alerts.

 I am concerned about media reports on the current influenza outbreak, what should I do?

 Consult the WHO website for the most accurate and up to date information on the status of the current outbreak, also refer to the transmission section of this document.
-If you still have concerns contact the Manager, Health Safety and Wellbeing for advice.
+If you still have concerns contact the HSW Team or advice.

 What if I go to a conference in a country which currently has an influenza outbreak?